tvanhuynh/email-builder/README.md

   - **removable** — Adding the class “removable” to an HTML element will allow the user to remove the element entirely from the email.
 The user does have the option to place it back if they choose.

   - **repeatable** — Adding the class “repeatable” to an HTML element will allow the user to duplicate the element, reorder the element with its neighboring “repeatable” class elements, and delete the elements, as they see fit.

+  - **colors** — Adding the id "colors" to a list in the body of a template file will make Email Builder parse the list items as colors in the color scheme.
+Make sure that the list items hold hex colors, like `#ff0000`.

+  - **image-bank** — Adding the id "image-bank" to a list in the body of a template file will make Email Builder parse the list as images in the image-bank.
+This must be a two-level nested, unordered list.
+The first level must be the title of the images it holds; the second level must be a list of image URLs.